Skip to main content

 Taking a Second Shot book cover on blue background

-This is the second book that I chose for the HQN Shameless Romantics Library Reading Challenge this month and it's exciting to read a book from a debut author!
+This is the second book that I chose for the HQN Shameless Romantics Library Reading Challenge this month and it's exciting to read a book from an author debuting with Harlequin Books!

 Taking a Second Shot by Leslie DeVooght is an insightful look into the world of a professional soccer player.
 I also love the double entendre of the title and how it applies to the characters, especially with the book featuring two athletes as they navigate their particular sports and their lives.